Why study this course

 The course contains all the core content required for the degree to be accredited by the Institute of Physics (IOP).

-AAA-AAB including Maths and Physics or A*AB-A*BB including A* in Maths.
+AAA-AAB.
+Must include either Maths and Physics or A in Maths.
 You will need to pass the science practical element of the A-level if this is part of your programme of study.

 From September 2023, there will be a new qualification called the Advanced Skills Baccalaureate Wales (level 3).
 This qualification will replace the Advanced Skills Challenge Certificate (Welsh Baccalaureate).
 The qualification will continue to be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.